EricMFink/CivPro/_casebook/chap5.md

 ---
 layout: casebook
-title: Choice of Governing Law
+title: Choice of Governing Law in Federal Court
 ---

-# Choice of Governing Law
+# Choice of Governing Law in Federal Court

-## State or Federal Law in Diversity Cases

-### The Rules of Decision Act
+## The Rules of Decision Act

 <div class="legal-code">